qtlark/TSMF-Net/README.md

 1. Prepare your PAN and MS images and the ground truth file
 2. Preprocess the data
 3. Modify the parameters of the codes to fit your need
-4. Run the main scripts to train your model
+4. Run the main scripts to train or test your model
 5. Save the weights to  `.pkl` file and have a test